 - Safety and Security impact assessment of new measures/systems.

-Laboratory A2: Clean Vehicles and Technologies
+Laboratory A2: Clean and Autonomous Vehicles

-Responsible: M. Gemou
+Head: M. Gemou

-The lab is responsible for data collection and assessment related to use of alternative fuel vehicles, their support infrastructure and the development/use of innovative fuels, as well as issues of vehicle-infrastructure communication and fueling.
+The lab is responsible for data collection and assessment related to use of alternative fuel vehicles, their support infrastructure and the use of innovative fuels, as well as issues of vehicle-infrastructure communication and fueling.

 Indicatively, the lab works on issues, such as:

-Ergonomics of clean vehicles and intelligent systems for vehicle-infrastructure interactions.
+- Ergonomics of clean vehicles and intelligent systems for vehicle-infrastructure interactions.

-Responsible: M. Gemou
+Head: M. Gemou

 Indicatively, its applications include the following aspects:

-- Use of novel materials (i.e. carbon-nano-tubes, new steel types, etc.) in transportation systems
+- Use of novel materials (i.e. carbon-nano-tubes, new steel types, etc.) in transportation systems.

-- New production concepts and systems applications in transport such as the “Do-It-Yourself” (DIY) personalization, “kansai” and “citarasa” as well as lean production concepts
+- New production concepts and systems applications in transport such as the “Do-It-Yourself” (DIY) personalization, “kansai” and “citarasa” as well as lean production concepts.

 Laboratory A4: Personalized and Accessible Systems and Services

-Responsible: M. Panou
+Head: M. Panou

 Indicative areas of interest and applications include:

-- Accessibility assessment of any new transportation system and application
+- Accessibility assessment of any new transportation system and application.